 It is essential to understand your target market, how they work, what they are used to, what they like, and how to deliver this.

 Have your target users test your software frequently and give you feedback during the development.
 It helps you to discover problems earlier, which is always cost-saving.
-You can pivot the direction of your software development earlier.
+You can pivot the direction of your MVP earlier.

-People are always the most expensive part of a software development project.
-Start with hiring a dedicated software development team, which means finding people who cover various skill sets.
+People are always the most expensive part of a project.
+Start with hiring a dedicated development team, which means finding people who cover various skill sets.

-Before the software development begins, you should ensure the software development team properly understands all the requirements to avoid financial risks.
+Before the product development begins, you should ensure the development team properly understands all the requirements to avoid financial risks.

-Most software development teams use some Agile methodology to coordinate teamwork and establish robust development processes.
+Most development teams use some Agile methodology to coordinate teamwork and establish robust programming processes.
 Take into consideration that it is not enough to follow every process you read online.
-Every software development team works differently, even with Agile.
+Every development team works differently, even with Agile.
 Remember that you will have to constantly experiment and improve your process, not remaining rigid and falling into the same traps repeatedly.

 If you want to reduce the software development cost, it is crucial to automate processes.
 Make timeframes for development as small as possible.
 It will reduce costs for expensive hours.